briencj/drat/README.md

 Windows binary: [asremlPlus_2.0-13.zip](http://briencj.github.io/drat/bin/windows/contrib/3.4/asremlPlus_2.0-13.zip);  Package source: [asremlPlus_2.0-13.tar.gz](http://briencj.github.io/drat/src/contrib/asremlPlus_2.0-13.tar.gz).

 ### `dae` {#dae}
-*(last updated 3oth December 2019)*
+*(last updated 11th January 2020)*

 The `dae` package of R functions has been developed to facilitate the use of R for the design and analysis of variance of experiments; these days the emphasis is on design.
 It is described in the manual, which can be found using `vignette("Manual", package = "dae")`.
 Also found using `vignette("DesignNotes", package = "dae")` is a vignette describing how to use `designRandomize` to produce randomized layouts for experiments and `designAnatomy` to assessing the properties of designs.
 It covers both standard and multiphase experimental designs.
 The data sets that go with the vignette are available in `dae`.

-Windows binary R 3.6: [dae_3.1-19.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/dae_3.1-19.zip);  Windows binary R 3.5: [dae_3.1-19.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/dae_3.1-19.zip);  Package source: [dae_3.1-19.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.1-19.tar.gz).
+Windows binary R 3.6: [dae_3.1-20.zip](http://briencj.github.io/drat/bin/windows/contrib/3.6/dae_3.1-20.zip);  Windows binary R 3.5: [dae_3.1-20.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/dae_3.1-20.zip);  Package source: [dae_3.1-20.tar.gz](http://briencj.github.io/drat/src/contrib/dae_3.1-20.tar.gz).

 The package is also available from CRAN at <https://cran.r-project.org/package=dae> and from the Github repo at <https://github.com/briencj/dae>.
-However, the CRAN version, currently 3.1-16, is not updated as frequently as the version here or on GitHub.
+However, the CRAN version, currently 3.1-20, is not updated as frequently as the version here or on GitHub.

 ## `growthPheno` {#gpheno}
 *(last updated 8th January 2020)*